 At the age of 17, he started making calls to government agencies to notify them of the problem, assuming someone would take care of it.
 Year after year passed by and the problem only worsened.
 In 1997 Chad decided that, if no one else was going to clean up the river, he would.

 In 1998 at the age of 23, Chad founded Living Lands & Waters.
 Today, the organization has grown to include a full staff and fleet of equipment.
 The crew averages nine states a year along the Mississippi, Illinois and Ohio Rivers, as well as many of their tributaries.
-Since the project’s inception, Chad, his crew, and over 60,000 volunteers have collected over 6 million pounds of debris from our nation’s greatest rivers.
-Most recently, Chad expanded the mission of the organization to include Big River Educational Outreach, The MillionTrees Project, and the Adopt-a-River Mile, Invasive Species Removal, and The Great Mississippi River Cleanup.
+Since the project’s inception, Chad, his crew, and over 70,000 volunteers have collected 8 million pounds of debris from our nation’s greatest rivers.
+Most recently, Chad expanded the mission of the organization to include educational workshops, The MillionTrees Project, Adopt-a-River Mile, Invasive Species Removal, and The Great Mississippi River Cleanup.

 Chad’s vision, charisma, non-stop work ethic and natural leadership have garnered him an abundance of awards and honors over the years.
 Most notably, Chad was the recipient of the Jefferson Award for Public Service, America’s version of the Nobel Prize, in June 2002.
 Chad accepted this award in the United States Supreme Court in Washington D.C. with other award recipients: Rudolph Giuliani, Bill and Melinda Gates, and Lilly Tartikoff.
 In 2013, he was named CNN Hero of the Year.
 Chad is also the author of “From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.”
 To purchase a copy of the book, please call the office at (309) 496-9848.

 Whenever he can get away from his rigorous work schedule, Chad enjoys fishing, hunting, skateboarding, snowboarding, wind surfing, and recycling used and salvaged materials by incorporating them into new projects.